 [PR-5.9.6-004] The 5G system shall support an indoor vertical positioning service for autonomous vehicles/autonomous driving systems with vertical positioning accuracy better than 3 meters.

-[PR-5.9.6-005] The 5G system shall support an indoor vertical positioning service for the storage of goods with vertical positioning accuracy better than 0,2 meter.
+[PR-5.9.6-005] The 5G system shall support an indoor vertical positioning service for the storage of goods with vertical positioning accuracy better than 0.2 meter.

 NOTE: These requirements for vertical positioning will go into the table on positioning performance requirements (Table 5.7-1) in TS 22.104.